About New Summit

 Our school opened grades K-6 on August 22, 2018, with over 500 students.
-Next year, we will be opening grade 8, followed by the year after with grade 9.
-After that, we plan on applying for a high school to be added on to our current school.
+Each year, we have added a grade and now we are K-8.
+We hope to apply for a high school to be added on to our current school.
 The Xfinity Center next door is our school gym as well as a place for students to play sports.

 New Summit Charter Academy also offers preschool through Diakonia Preschools for children ages 3-5 to help with Kindergarten readiness.
-Both Full-Day and Half-Day Kindergarten is offered for parents who want this choice for their child along with Before and After School Care to help working families.
+Both free Full-Day and Half-Day Kindergarten is offered for parents who want this choice for their child along with Before and After School Care to help working families.